Support our Crowdfunder launch of Newquay Stores

 In my spare time, I am keen on spending time gardening in my allotment.

-Stacey Matthias – Operations Manager
+Laura Thomas – Operations Manager

 My name is Stacey Matthias.
 I’ve lived in Newquay for 40 years after moving here from South Yorkshire.
 In 2024, I joined Newquay Foodbank as the Assistant Manager and now run the operations across the charity.